wso2/docs-ei/en/streaming-integrator/docs/examples/working_with_kafka.md

 @App:description('Consume events from a Kafka Topic and log the messages on the console.')

 @source(type='kafka',
-        topic.list='kafka_topic',
+        topic.list='productions',
         threading.option='single.thread',
         group.id="group",
         bootstrap.servers='localhost:9092',
         @map(type='json'))
+define stream SweetProductionStream (name string, amount double);

 @sink(type='log')
-define stream SweetProductionStream (name string, amount double);
+define stream OutputStream (name string, amount double);

+from SweetProductionStream
+select *
+insert into OutputStream;
 ```

 Save this file as HelloKafka.siddhi into {WSO2SPHome}/wso2/worker/deployment/siddhi-files directory.

-> **_INFO:_**  We just created a Siddhi app which listens to Kafka topic 'kafka_topic' and log any incoming messages.
+> **_INFO:_**  We just created a Siddhi app which listens to Kafka topic 'productions' and log any incoming messages.
 However, we still either have not created such a Kafka topic or have pushed any messages to it.
 We will do that in the following section.

 ####Generating Kafka messages

 Now let's generate some Kafka messages so that the Stream Processor would receive those.

-First, let's create a topic named "kafka_topic" in the Kafka server.
+First, let's create a topic named "productions" in the Kafka server.

-Navigate to {KafkaHome} and run following command:
+To do that, navigate to {KafkaHome} and run following command:
 ```
-bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic kafka_topic
+bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic productions
 ```
 Now let's run the Kafka command line client to push a few messages to the Kafka server.
 ```
-bin/kafka-console-producer.sh --broker-list localhost:9092 --topic kafka_topic
+bin/kafka-console-producer.sh --broker-list localhost:9092 --topic productions
 ```
 Now you are prompted to type the messages on the console.
 Type following on the command prompt:
 ```